Madison-SDC/ultimate-tic-tac-toe/README.txt

 Changelog:

-UT_?
+UT_0.7 (Gameplay update, 2017-05-06)
 	All platforms
-		Changed rules:
+		Rule change
-			If a local game is over, that board is always disabled.
-			Sending a player to a game-over board activates all other valid boards.
-		Added status bar
+			If a local game is over, that board is always disabled Sending a player to a game-over board activates all other valid boards Added status bar
-			Gives info on the last turn (who made it, where it was) Gives info on whose turn it is (X or O, AI or human)
+			Gives info on the last turn (who made it, where it was) Gives info on whose turn it is (X or O, AI or human) AI improvements
+			AI now looks some number of moves into the future (currently 5 by default) AI now weighs sending its opponent to a completed board, allowing its opponent to play on any board

 UT_0.6.2 (Bugfix patch, 2017-04-26)
 	All platforms